Nefomemes/battlelog.js/CONTRIBUTING.md

 ## Things you need to prepare

-- Your preferred text editor.
+- Your preferred text editor
-- The latest version of Git.
+- Git, or your preferred Git client
-- The latest version of Node.js)
+- The latest version of Node.js

 For the text editor itself, I myself preferred [Visual Studio Code](https://github.com/microsoft/vscode), or if you want the Code OSS experience (that's the open source version of VSC) you can check out [VSCodium](https://github.com/VSCodium/vscodium).
+If you want something else, there is Sublime Text and Notepad++, heck you can even use Vim.

 ## Step 1: Fork this repo and clone it from Git